apache/beam/website/www/site/content/en/documentation/ml/overview.md

 * API quotas and the heavy load you might incur on your external API.
 To optimize the calls to an external API, you can confgure `PipelineOptions` to limit the parallel calls to the external remote API.

 * Be prepared to encounter, identify, and handle failure as gracefully as possible.
-Use techniques like `Exponential backoff` and `Dead letter queues`.
+Use techniques like exponential backoff and dead-letter queues (unprocessed messages queues).

 * When running inference with an external API, batch your input together to allow for more efficient execution.